 Crib dive site in Ghar Lapsi is an underwater nativity scene with almost life-sized figures.
 Crib is located under an overhang on the outer reef at 22m.

-Black John dive site is an offshore reef near Ghar Lapsi in Malta with max depth of 38m.
-Black John is rarely dived because of difficult access.
+Black John dive site is offshore reef near Ghar Lapsi in Malta with max depth 38m.
+Black John offers divers some interesting rock formations and halocline.

 More info about Ghar Lapsi dive site